 Get 20% off this month when you try our services!

 Tom Stovall majored in FILM and TELEVISION at the UCLA FILM SCHOOL.
-He was the COMMENCEMENT SPEAKER and was graduated with DISTINCTION from ECKERD COLLEGE with a BACHELOR OF ARTS degree in FILM STUDIES.
+He was COMMENCEMENT SPEAKER and graduated with DISTINCTION from ECKERD COLLEGE with a BACHELOR OF ARTS degree in FILM STUDIES..
 He earned a MASTERS OF LIBERAL ARTS degree from the UNIVERSITY OF SOUTH FLORIDA ST. PETERSBURG.

 Throughout his college career, Stovall acted and directed plays and musicals authored by Chekhov, Williams, Miller, Pinter, Thurber, Rogers and Hammerstein, Shakespeare, and others.

-As a student at the UCLA FILM SCHOOL, Stovall produced and directed a film adaptation of novelist and playwright, James Leo Herlihy's (author of the novel THE MIDNIGHT COWBOY) TERRIBLE JIM FITCH featuring Mundi Armon and the late Tom Baker (starred in Andy Warhol’s: I, A MAN).
+As a student at the UCLA FILM SCHOOL, Stovall produced and directed a film adaptation of novelist and playwright, James Leo Herlihy's (author of the co-novel THE MIDNIGHT COWBOY), TERRIBLE JIM FITCH featuring Mundi Armon and the late Tom Baker (Andy Warhol’s: I, A MAN).
 After viewing TERRIBLE JiIM FITCH, Mr. Herlihy gave Stovall permission to film a second play, BAD, BAD JO-JO from his trilogy called, LAUGHS, ETC.

 Stovall begin his producing career with fellow UCLA film students Buzz Hirsch and Larry Cano in their quest to bring the five-time Academy Award nominated feature film SILKWOOD, starring Meryl Streep and Cher, to the screen.
 Throughout filming he served as an ASSOCIATE PRODUCER.